Hideki Niwa

-Hideki Niwa (丹羽 秀樹, Niwa Hideki) is a Japanese politician of the Liberal Democratic Party (LDP), a member of the House of Representatives in the Diet (national legislature).
+Hideki Niwa (丹羽 秀樹, Niwa Hideki) is a Japanese politician of the Liberal Democratic Party (LDP), who serves as a member of the House of Representatives in the Diet (national legislature).
 A native of Kasugai, Aichi and graduate of Tamagawa University, he was elected for the first time in 2005 after an unsuccessful run in 2003.
-He was defeated in the 2009 election by DPJ candidate Yoshihiro Ishida.
+He was defeated in the 2009 election by DPJ candidate Yoshihiro Ishida but regained his seat in special elections in 2011.